-Wash the tapioca tubers and remove the skin of the tubers using a knife.
+Wash the yuca/tapioca tubers and remove the skin of the tubers using a knife.

-In a large pot of pan, add enough water to cover the tapioca tubers, add salt and bring the water to a boil.
+To boil the yuca, in a large pot of pan, add enough water to cover the yuca, add salt and bring the water to a boil.

 Let the water boil for about 2 to 3 minutes.

-Now drain the water and add fresh water to the pot to cover the tapioca.
+Now drain the water and add fresh water to the pot to cover the yuca roots.

 Add more salt and bring the water to a boil again.

-Cook the tapioca in boiling water for about 10 to 12 minutes or until the tapioca is cooked and soft.
+Cook the yuca in boiling water for about 10 to 12 minutes or until the yuca roots are cooked and soft.

-Once the tapioca is cooked, drain the water and wait for the cooked tapioca to cool down.
+Once the yuca is cooked, drain the water and wait for the cooked yuca to cool down.

-Once the tapioca is cooled enough, slice lengthwise first, so you can easily remove the long string that pass through the middle of the tubers.
+Once the yuca is cooled enough, slice lengthwise first, so you can easily remove the long string that pass through the middle of the tubers.

-Remove the strings and cut the tapioca in small to medium sized cubes and keep aside.
+Remove the strings and cut it in small to medium sized cubes and keep aside.

-When the mustard seeds splutter, add the curry leaves and red chilies, fry for a few seconds.
+When the mustard seeds splutter, add the curry leaves and broken dried red chilies, fry for a few seconds.

 Add the chopped pearl onions to the pan, saute for about 2 minutes.